 For a home for hamsters, think big.
 They’ll be delighted with the largest cage you can find.
-But it has to be one specially designed for the breeds.
-As well as plenty of room to run around in, the cage should have multi-levels or separate compartments.
+As well as plenty of room to run around in, the cage should have multi-levels or separate compartments (except for dwarfs kept in groups).
 Every hamster is an explorer at heart.

 Creating a comfortable environment for your hamster is easy.
-Cover the entire cage floor with wood shavings.
-Then put shredded paper on top – it’s comfy and good for nesting.
-Don’t use cedar or pine shavings, they can cause allergic reactions.
-Don’t use man-made materials.
-And don’t use straw – the sharp edges can pierce your hamsters’ delicate cheek pouches.
+Cover the entire cage floor with non-scented wood shavings.
+Then put ink-free, soft shredded paper on top – it’s comfy and good for nesting.
+Avoid man-made materials as they can cause blockages in the gut if ingested.
+Avoid straw – the sharp edges can pierce your hamster’s delicate cheek pouches.

-Your pet will want to set up a toilet area, a nesting area, an eating area, and a play area, so your cage will need to be big enough to accommodate all of this.
-It’s important to keep the cage hygienic, so clean it thoroughly once a week.
-But clean the toilet area more often.
-One must have standards.
+Your pet will want to set up a toilet area, a nesting area, an eating area, and a large play area, so your cage will need to be big enough to accommodate all of this.
+It’s important to keep the cage hygienic, so clean it thoroughly once a week, but clean the toilet area more often.

 Male hamsters are called boars.

 If you have a question, please email us or call us on 0800 413 969.
 Our dedicated consumer care team are available to answer any questions you may have.
 If you are concerned about the immediate health of your pet, please seek the advice of your vet as soon as possible.Email us